OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID2.md

 # Introduction

-Brasil Open Bankings ecosystem leverages a federation trust provider or _directory of participants_ as the golden source of information on accredited participants and software that are authorized to partake in the Open Banking Brasil ecosystem.
+Brasil Open Finance ecosystem leverages a federation trust provider or _directory of participants_ as the golden source of information on accredited participants and software that are authorized to partake in the Open Finance Brasil ecosystem.

 The services by the Directory include